Azure-Samples/cognitive-services-personalizer-samples/preview-nuget/README.md

-# Personalizer Public Preview - NUget
+# Personalizer Public Preview - Nuget

 In this folder you will find a nupkg file that is the Nuget package you can use while the nuget feed one gets deployed.